Johnstown, Pennsylvania, the Great Flood, and since...

 but whose new computers do not have CD/DVD drives.

-technological progress as more personal computers are
+To accommodate them and others as more personal computers are

 select whichever mode works best for you!